corrode/corrode.github.io/content/learn/migration-guides/python-to-rust/index.md

 ### In Summary

-None of the above problems are dealbreakers for Python and you can get a lot of mileage out it, but when you hit problem after problem, you start looking for alternatives.
+None of the above problems are dealbreakers for Python and you can get a lot of mileage out of it, but when you hit problem after problem, you start looking for alternatives.
 A lot of Rust developers started out as Python developers, and I think you can now see why.
 Rust just resolves some of the most common pain points of Python at the cost of a steeper learning curve and a smaller ecosystem.
 If that tradeoff is worth it for you is something only you can decide.